-The Bank's governance policies also provide for the validation, audits & compliance testing, to measure the effectiveness and suitability of the risk management structure.
-RMG also functions as the Secretariat to the Risk Oversight Committee which meets monthly to discuss the immediate previous month's total risk profile according to the material risks defined by the bank in its ICAAP document.
+The Bankøs governance policies also provide for the validation, audits & compliance testing, to measure the effectiveness and suitability of the risk management structure.
+The Risk Management Group also functions as the Secretariat to the ROC which meets monthly to discuss the immediate previous monthøs total risk profile according to the material risks defined by the bank in its internal capital adequacy assessment process (ICAAP) document.